26 Nov 2021, last revised 20 May 2024

-The two initials and no town location on the B. & N bottle reveal very little about this bottling works.
+The two initials and no town location on the B. & N bottle reveal very little about the bottling works.
 Fortunately, the 1875 Michigan State Polk directory listed "Northey & Benny, Red Jacket" in Soda Water Manufacturers (1).
-This listing confirms that the B. & N bottle is a Copper Country bottle, and it also identified the proprietors of the bottling works.
+This listing identified the proprietors and confirmed that they were Copper Country bottlers.

 Peter Bennie previously had a partnership with Joseph Lloyd (see J. L & B).
-After the partnership dissolved on 01 May 1872 (2), they each started to run their own soda-works ads, with Bennie's ad running from May 1872 to Jun 1874.
+After the partnership dissolved on 01 May 1872 (2), they each ran their own ad, with Bennie's ad running from May 1872 to Jun 1874.
 Bennie evidently took the Red Jacket branch, while Lloyd took the Houghton, Hancock, and L'Anse branches (8).

 Newspaper notice - Apr 1874

 We could not find any ads for Bennie & Northey in the Portage Lake Mining Gazette or the Northwestern Mining Journal.
 The question was, who was Northey?
-The first thought was he was Matthew Northey, since Matthew later had a bottling works in Houghton.
-But then it was discovered that the later firm of N. & J. consisted of brothers, Matthew and William Northey.
-It turns out, he was not William either.
+We first suspected that he might have been Matthew Northey, since Matthew later had a bottling works in Houghton.
+But then it was discovered that the later firm N. & J. consisted of brothers Matthew and William Northey.
+It turns out, however, that the partner to Bennie was neither Matthew nor William.
 Instead, "Henry Northy" was specified on the dissolution with "Peter Benney" (4).

 Newspaper notice - Mar 1878

-We found a marriage record for a "Peter Benie", who was born in Canada, resided in Red Jacket, worked as a merchant, and was married to Hellen A. Nette on 27 Oct 1875 at the age of 29 (3).
-Given that "Henry Northey" was a witness to the marriage (3), this was most likely the correct person of the bottling works.
-Curiously, though, we could not find any other genealogical information on Peter Bennie.
+We found a marriage record for a "Peter Benie", who was born in Canada, resided in Red Jacket, worked as a merchant, and married Hellen A. Nette on 27 Oct 1875 at the age of 29 (3).
+Given that "Henry Northey" was a witness to the marriage (3), this person was most likely the proprietor of the bottling works.
+Unfortunately, we could not find any other genealogical information on Peter Bennie.

 Given the information we found, B. & N started in 1874 or 1875, and ended in 1878.
-It is unknown how long Northey ran the bottling works alone after the partnership with Bennie dissolved.
-It is also unknown if the bottling works then became Northey Bros. & James (see N. & J.).
+It is unknown how long Northey ran the bottling works after the partnership with Bennie dissolved.
+It is also unknown if the bottling works was then run by Northey Bros. & James (see N. & J.).

 color: aqua